SallaApp/webhook-actions-js/README.md

 ```

 ### Impelement Using Folder Structure

-You you can add actions as folders and files ,by creating a folder named Actions on the top level of your project .. the js file will be exeucted when an event is received .
+You you can add listeners as files easly using ```ex: salla app create-webhook app.updated ``` or create a listener function, it will be exeucted every time an event is received .

 ```javascript
 /*